-Kolakham: A Tale of Rustic Respite and Steep Trail
+Kolakham: A Lesser Known Rustic Respite and Steep Trail

-Kolakham is just 8 kilometres from Lava, a popular small hill-town in the Darjeeling district.
-This village is located in the buffer zone of the Neora Valley National Park.
-A cloudless azure sky, a nature canvas displaying diverse shades of green, cardamom plantations and various species of birds – Kolakham is a retreat from all the bustles of city life.
+Kolakham is located in the buffer zone of the Neora Valley National Park, West Bengal, India.
+A cloudless azure sky, a nature canvas displaying diverse shades of green, cardamom plantations and various species of birds – this village is a retreat from all the bustles of city life.

 Sitting in the balcony, sipping smoking hot tea and looking at the snowy peaks of the Kanchenjunga, Kabru, Pandim and more – what else do one need to unwind and get back to life in its true sense?